 Finally, your premium may depend on when you enroll in your Medigap plan.

-- If you buy coverage when you are first eligible or in certain other specific situations when you have what are known as “guaranteed issue rights,” your plan may be more affordable.
+- If you buy coverage when you are first eligible or in certain other specific situations when you have what is known as “guaranteed issue rights,” your plan may be more affordable.
 This is because the insurance company is not allowed to charge you extra based on health conditions you already have.
-You can learn more about guaranteed issue rights here.

 - If you buy a plan or change plans at any other time, your premium may be higher if you have preexisting conditions – or you may be unable to get coverage at all.
 This is a major reason to buy a Medigap plan as soon as you enroll in Medicare Part B.